neurodata/ndstore/docs/sphinx/config.rst

 Configuration
 *************

-You can install open-connectome and configure using the install script:
+You can install ndstore and configure using the install script:

  * uAlex script
  * MySQL/Cassandra/Riak
  * Nginx Setting, Celery Setting, RabbitMq Server